tedpearson/ForecastMetrics/README.md

 - I preferred Free APIs or APIs allowing at least 1500 forecasts per month, as I only made <200 calls/day to DarkSky, and paying large amounts for my personal forecast dashboard is just silly.
-    - This is why visualcrossing is in the future sources list, because their free api will support at least 1500 forecasts/month on their free tier.
+    - This is why visualcrossing is a supported source, because their free tier supports 250 forecasts/day.
 - I also considered Low-cost APIs.
-    - Theglobalweather is a
-    pay-as-you-go api that you only pay a fraction of a cent per call, which is much better than paying tens or hundreds of US dollars a month.
+    - Theglobalweather is a pay-as-you-go api that you only pay a fraction of a cent per call, which is much better than paying tens or hundreds of US dollars a month.

 ### TBD:
 - attach screenshots of my forecast dashboards